-The Department encourages the public to report any fraudulent use of public assistance dollars through our fraud hotline or through the fraud reporting website.
+The Department encourages the public to report any fraudulent use of public assistance dollars through our fraud hotline or by clicking here.

 To make a report about fraud or benefit misuse, please call 1-800-616-1309.

 The South Carolina Department of Social Services is the state agency charged with administering the Supplemental Nutrition Assistance Program (SNAP) and the Temporary Assistance for Needy Families (TANF) program.